 London Rivers Week is a week-long annual campaign inspiring the public to celebrate all of London’s rivers and the many projects taking place to rewild and renaturalise them and to connect them with their local communities.

 London Rivers Week encourages dialogue about London’s network of rivers and how we all have a role to play in making their future a healthy one.
-The week is set up to celebrate successful river restoration projects, educate about the challenges faced by urban rivers, communicate unique facts about London’s network of rivers, and inspire action.
+The week is set up to celebrate successful river restoration projects, educate people about the challenges faced by urban rivers, communicate unique facts about London’s network of rivers, and inspire action.

 The campaign was launched in June 2016 by the London Rivers Restoration Group on behalf of the Catchment Partnerships in London (CPiL) to highlight river restorations.
 A total of 23.5km (14.6 miles) of rivers have been restored between 2008 and the end of 2017.

-In the first two years, about 1,200 people attended 68 events – walks, talks, seminars, events exploring rivers and their wildlife, clean-ups and even planting reedbeds.
+In the first two years, about 1,200 people attended 68 events – walks, talks, seminars, showcases exploring rivers and their wildlife, clean-ups and even planting reedbeds.
 These were put on by organisations including Thames21, the Thames Estuary Partnership, London Wildlife Trust, the South East Rivers Trust and the Environment Agency.

 Partner organisations also put together 24 case studies about restoration projects, highlighting places that have been restored or rewilded.
 These are places you can largely explore at any time of year.